top of page

 Dad’s captain, Cassin Young,

-through smoke and ruin
+and with his men through smoke and ruin

-beached the Vestal in the channel,
+beached the Vestal in the channel;

 then returned to rescue the trapped,

-repairing others’ ships
+repairing others’ ships while tending their own,

 Steel bent, fire roared,

-courage held.
+men trembled, courage held.

-into a tapestry of endurance.
+Each moment woven into a tapestry of endurance.

-for honor shown my father,
+I was grateful for honor shown my father,

 for history made vivid,